printer130/notes/src/content/vulnerabilities/snmp.md

 ### Now, we need to find the SNMP server community string to access the target machine service.

-Note: If you are not familiar with SNMP terms like communities, please, take a look at the course material.

 We could use nmap snmp-brute script to find the community string.
 The script uses the snmpcommunities.lst list for brute-forcing it is located inside /usr/share/nmap/nselib/data/snmpcommunities.lst directory.

 ```bash